magneticio/vamp.io/content/documentation/api/v9.9.9/api-blueprints.md

 ## List blueprints

-Returns a list of all stored blueprint resources.
+Return a list of all stored blueprint resources.
 For details on pagination see [common parameters](/documentation/api/v9.9.9/api-common-parameters)

 ### Request